linode/docs/products/tools/one-click-app-marketplace/guides/_index.md

 ## Building Blocks

-This introductory guide to the Linode’s One-Click Apps will get you up and running with this easy-to-use service.
+Review these introductory guides to Linode’s One-Click Apps to get up and running with the service.

 ### One-Click Marketplace Basics

 - [Deploying an App](/docs/products/tools/one-click-app-marketplace/guides/one-click-deploy-app): Quickly deploy an app from the Cloud Manager.

-- [Access Your App](/docs/products/tools/one-click-app-marketplace/guides/one-click-access-app): Access to your application will depend on what you deployed, but you will likely need the IP address.
+- [Access Your App](/docs/products/tools/one-click-app-marketplace/guides/one-click-access-app): Access to your application depends on what you deployed, but the app's IP address is likely required.
 Here’s how you find it.

 - [Add a Domain Name](/docs/products/tools/one-click-app-marketplace/guides/one-click-add-domain-name): Add a domain name for your application.